 - Read More: The Best Foods to Help Seniors Sleep

 Excess sugar in the diet is very harmful and can cause chronic diseases such as cancer, type 2 diabetes, heart disease and obesity in seniors.
 Avoid sources of sugar, such as desserts and soft drinks.
 Of course, there is some sugar in processed foods, such as sauces and low-fat foods.
-Hence, have whole foods so that you can completely control your sugar intake.
+Hence, have whole foods to completely control your sugar intake.